sdiehl28/baseball-analytics/README.md

 ### Data Validation

-pytest will be used to automate the running of data integrity tests, such as validating that the unique identifying fields are in fact, unique.
+pytest will be used to automate the running of more than 25 data integrity and data consistency tests.
+Tests include validating that the unique identifying fields for a csv file, are in fact unique.

-pytest:
+Running pytest:

 * recommend: 'pytest -v --runslow'
 * must be run from the `download_scripts` directory